fareha0402/netflix-gpt/README.md

 -- Sign In ==> signInWithEmailAndPassword api

-Once  user is Sign in -- we need to store the details in redux store
+Once  user is Sign in -- we need to store the details in redux store -Create store
+- Now on change of auth state change - call the onAuth